georchestra/georchestra/docs/install_guide/styling.en.md

 **Behavior with css variables**
 All the georchestra variables are available in [variables.less](https://github.com/georchestra/mapstore2-georchestra/blob/master/themes/default/variables.less#L97) file.
 Those are all who begins with `--georchestra-ms-*`.

-First, if `--ms-*` variables are used (set in contexts in Mapstore) then it fallbacks on `--georchestra-ms-*` ones (set in the css file).
-If not present, if fallback on georchestra's colors.
+First, `--ms-*` variables are used (those are set in contexts in Mapstore) then it fallbacks on `--georchestra-ms-*` ones (set in the css file).
+If not present, it fallback on georchestra's colors.

 ### Geonetwork-UI apps